eProsima/fastdds-visualizer-plugin/docs/rst/getting_started/tutorial.rst

 Example of usage
 ################

-This example will show how to monitor a DDS network using *eProsima DDS Visualizer Plugin*, by leveraging some of the features and configuration options this add-on has to offer.
+This example will show how to monitor a DDS network using |eddsvisualizer|, by leveraging some of the features and configuration options this add-on has to offer.

 We will make use of `ShapesDemo <https://www.eprosima.com/index.php/products-all/eprosima-shapes-demo>`_, a tool